Analysis | Japan Set to Release Treated Fukushima Radioactive Water Into Ocean

-Japanese utility Tepco is planning to start Aug.
-24 to release about 1.3 million cubic meters of treated radioactive water — enough to fill about 500 Olympic-size swimming pools — from the wrecked Fukushima Dai-Ichi nuclear power plant into the Pacific Ocean, part of its nearly $150 billion effort to clean up the worst atomic accident since Chernobyl.
-Storage tanks at the site are forecast to be full as early as 2024, and space for building more is scarce.
-Scary as it sounds, discharges are common practice in the industry and the plan has been ruled to be in line with global guidelines.
+Japanese utility Tepco has started to release about 1.3 million cubic meters (343 million gallons) of treated radioactive water — enough to fill about 500 Olympic-size swimming pools — from the wrecked Fukushima Dai-Ichi nuclear power plant into the Pacific Ocean, part of its nearly $150 billion effort to clean up the worst atomic accident since Chernobyl.
+The decision was made because storage tanks at the site were forecast to be full as early as 2024, and space for building more is scarce.
+Scary as it sounds, discharges are common practice in the industry, and the plan has been ruled to be in line with global guidelines.
 That hasn’t assuaged angry locals or neighboring China and South Korea.

 1. Where does the water come from?